Are Ficus Trees Poisonous To Cats? (If Yes, What Makes Them?)

 Are Ficus trees poisonous to cats: Studies

-So I didn’t just want to write up a post without any substantial scientific studies underpinning this post.
+So, I didn’t just want to write up a post without any substantial scientific studies underpinning this post.

-A lot of these studies (with a few exceptions) were geared to the toxicity of Ficus in humans.
+Many of these studies (with a few exceptions) were geared to the toxicity of Ficus in humans.

 The general findings of the studies then were: